Read how IIASA works with research partners across the globe to deliver world-class research.

-A member of the Energy Program since 2015, Dr. Huppmann is the lead developer of the energy system and integrated assessment framework MESSAGEix, an open-source platform for integrated and cross-cutting modeling.
+In parallel to his contribution to the IPCC, Dr. Huppmann was the lead developer of the energy system and integrated assessment framework MESSAGEix, an open-source platform for integrated and cross-cutting modeling.
 This system underpins the MESSAGEix-GLOBIOM Integrated Assessment Model, which is used as the core modeling tool at the Energy Program to explore national and global transformation strategies in the context of climate change and their linkages to a range of sustainable development objectives.

 Dr. Huppmann graduated with a doctorate in economics from Technical University Berlin after successfully completing the structured PhD program at DIW Berlin, defending his dissertation summa cum laude in June 2014.
 He also studied Mathematics at the Vienna University of Technology, where he earned an MSc degree in 2010.

 Last update: 02-SEP-2019

 Zhou W, McCollum D, Fricko O , Fujimori S, Gidden M, Guo F, Hasegawa T, Huang H, et al. (2020).
 Decarbonization pathways and energy investment needs for developing Asia in line with well below 2 °C. Climate Policy (In Press)